-In order to continue strengthening our unique Ukrainian Catholic identity, it is important for the eparchy to present a modern, vibrant, and consistent visual identity.
-These guidelines will further assist the faithful and general public in recognizing who we are and what we stand for.
-These guidelines will also assist third-party contractors to further understand who we are and can better serve our needs.
-This is a guide for anyone who may be involved in creating content that is meant for the public.
-With consistent visual identities, we have control over the image we wish to project to the public.
-There is one look and one voice that continues across digital, traditional print, and verbal modes of communications.
+To continue strengthening our unique Ukrainian Catholic identity, it is important for the eparchy to present a modern, vibrant, and consistent visual identity.
+This style guide will assist the faithful and general public to recognize who we are and what we stand for.
+Use this style guide for anyone who may be involved in creating content meant for the public.
+We have a consistent and professional image we wish to project to the public.
+One look and one voice that continues across digital, traditional print, and verbal modes of communications.

-Although the standards introduced do not cover every aspect of identity, they are meant to be a set of guidelines to help make visual identity decisions.
+Although the style guide standards do not cover every aspect of identity, they are meant to be a set of guidelines to help make visual identity decisions.
+Creating a consistent image is something that must be worked on over time.